altereagle/games/README.md

-# trinity-activity-1
+# Games
-Activities for Trinity
+Games and Activities for Trinity